LASD Seizes Thousands Of Marijuana Plants, Arrests 23 In Raids Targeting Illegal Grow Operations

 LOS ANGELES (CBSLA) — Sheriff’s deputies Tuesday seized thousands of marijuana plants and arrested more than 20 in raids targeting illegal pot farms in the Antelope Valley.

 Major Joint-Operation underway in the High Desert to take down Illegal Cartel Operated Marijuana Groves impacting farmers, families, and businesses.
-We have teamed up with the @usarmy @deahq @vcsheriff @kernsheriff @seblasd to eradicate these illegal Marijuana groves. pic.twitter.com/y21yWExTT9READ MORE: 3 Girls Killed, 1 In Critical Condition Following Lucerne Valley Hit-And-Run
+We have teamed up with the @usarmy @deahq @vcsheriff @kernsheriff @seblasd to eradicate these illegal Marijuana groves. pic.twitter.com/y21yWExTT9READ MORE: Procession, Memorial Friday For Fallen San Bernardino Sheriff’s Sgt.
+Dominic Vaca

 — Alex Villanueva (@LACoSheriff) June 8, 2021

 Last week, CBS Los Angeles reported on how prevalent the illegal marijuana grows were in the high desert and the dangers they pose.
-Authorities said a number of the operations were run by international drug cartels and illegally use other people’s land and water.READ MORE: Abandoned Vehicles Left Littering Streets Of Los Angeles As Officials Struggle To Resolve Concerns
+Authorities said a number of the operations were run by international drug cartels and illegally use other people’s land and water.READ MORE: Judge Set To Determine Whether Charges Move Forward Against Newport Beach Surgeon, Girlfriend In Contentious Sexual Assault Case

 Video of the operation showed deputies removing weed plants and bulldozing a 75-greenhouse grow that covered 10 acres of ground in Lancaster.